Jonathan-Oehley/EEE4114F_Project/README.md

 ### Neural Networks Applied to Position Estimation from Stereoscopic Images
 ### Using a Leap Motion Controller

-The aim of this project was to develop a neural network capable oof predicting the position (x,y,z) of fingertips in a pair of stereoscopic images.
+The aim of this project was to develop a neural network capable of predicting the position (x,y,z) of fingertips in a pair of stereoscopic images.
 These images were obtained from a Leap Motion Controller, and a sample dataset is provided in this repository.

 Two approaches were investigated: SVR & CNN